MorenoLand/GScript.gserver-go/README.md

 All of the optional overrides will take precedence over the options defined in **serveroptions.txt**.

-## Special Graal Reborn NPC commands
+## Special NPC commands

-The Graal Reborn gserver has a couple special NPC commands built in.
+The gserver has a couple special NPC commands built in.

 join somefile;
-    Much like official Graal's server-side join command, this command searches for somefile.txt and appends the contents to the end of the NPC script.
+    Much like the classic server-side join command, this command searches for somefile.txt and appends the contents to the end of the NPC script.

 singleplayer
     This command is like the sparringzone command.
 When placed by itself with no semi-colon inside an NPC, it signifies that the level is "singleplayer."
 (SEE: Singleplayer Levels).

 ## Singleplayer Levels

-The Graal Reborn gserver has the ability to toggle a level as "singleplayer."
+The gserver has the ability to toggle a level as "singleplayer."
 In this mode, the user cannot see any other player in the level.
 Any changes they make to the level are not replicated to other users.
 They are, in essence, in a level by themselves.

 To activate singleplayer mode, add an NPC to the level and add the single command "singleplayer" to the level, much like how the "sparringzone" command works.

 ## Group Maps

 Like singleplayer levels, group maps allow only players in a group to see each other in a level.
-Player groups can be managed via the gr.setgroup and gr.setlevelgroup triggeractions (SEE: Graal Reborn special triggeractions).
+Player groups can be managed via the gr.setgroup and gr.setlevelgroup triggeractions.

 Individual levels cannot be set as group levels; instead, an entire map must be specified as a group map.
 The "groupmaps" server option specifies a comma-delimited list of maps that can contain groups.

-## Graal Reborn special client flags
+## Special client flags

 There are a few special client flags built into the gserver.
 These are: gr.x gr.y gr.z

-These flags are used by the -gr_movement weapon included in the server weapons folder to simulate the smooth movement as found in the Graal clients 2.3 and up.
+These flags are used by the -gr_movement weapon included in the server weapons folder to simulate smooth movement for newer clients.

 If you don't want the gserver to recognize these flags, set the flaghack_movement setting to false in serveroptions.txt.

 Also, if flaghack_ip is enabled in the serveroptions.txt file, you can gain access to the following: gr.ip

-## Graal Reborn special triggeractions
+## Special triggeractions

-The Graal Reborn gserver has a couple unique triggeractions built into it.
+The gserver has a couple unique triggeractions built into it.
 They can be enabled/disabled by altering the setting that controls their group in serveroptions.txt.
 They are as follows:

 ### Controlled by the setting triggerhack_weapons:
     triggeraction 0,0,gr.addweapon,weapon1,weapon2,weapon3;